PennyLaneAI/pennylane/doc/code/qml_transforms_qcut.rst

      1: ──H────────S──╰C──╰┤ ⟨Z ⊗ Z⟩

-The last step is to execute the tapes and postprocess the results using :func:`~.qcut_processing_fn`, which converts the results into a tensor network contraction.
+The last step is to execute the tapes and postprocess the results using :func:`~.qcut_processing_fn`, which processes the results to the original full circuit output via a tensor network contraction

 >>> results = qml.execute(tapes, dev, gradient_fn=None)
 >>> qml.transforms.qcut.qcut_processing_fn(